 - SEAL thought for the week: this is displayed in every class, changed each week and the focus is fed into the lessons and classroom activities for that week.

 - Relationships and Sex Education is taught in the summer term Y1 –Y6 using the agreed Stockport Syllabus.

 - Drug and Alcohol awareness is taught as a discrete set of lessons when they come up in Science and PHSE long term plans for Y3-Y5.

 - Puberty is taught in Y5 as part of the Science Curriculum.

-- From September 2017, teachers are using circle time as a weekly focus for the PHSE syllabus, the Restorative Approach to behaviour and for the development of emotional language and intelligence.
+- Since September 2017, teachers have been using circle time as a weekly focus for the PHSE syllabus, the Restorative Approach to behaviour and for the development of emotional language and intelligence.
 Some lessons also use British Values as a focus for discussion.

 - RA "Restorative Resolvers" in Y6 were developed in 2016 and are overseen annually by Mrs Marron, the Restorative Approach lead.

 - “Beat the Bell” is used as an incentive for better attendance and will be collated by the office staff.

 - Anti-bullying week takes place as a school focus each autumn and is called” Friendship Week.”